Opening Date: 13 June 2016

 - Applications can only be made online through the www.communitybuildingpartnership.nsw.gov.au website.

-- If you have difficulties with internet access contact us on 13 77 88 or contact your local Member of Parliament who may be able to assist.
-You may also like to visit your local library, or seek assistance from your Local Council.
+- If you have difficulties with internet access we suggest you contact your State Member of Parliament who may be able to assist.
+You may also like to visit your local library, or seek assistance from your local council.

 What is the process after applications close?

-- After applications have closed and are reviewed for eligibility, they will be provided to Members of Parliament and Independent Review Panels for assessment.
-Project assessment is made against the Project Assessment Criteria.
+- After the application period has closed, all applications are reviewed for eligibility.
+Applications are then provided to the relevant State Member of Parliament and an Independent Review Panel for assessment.
+Assessment of the project is made against the Project Assessment Criteria.

 - Recommendations on projects will be made on the basis of these assessments.

-- Applicants will be formally notified by email by January 2016 on whether their application has been successful or unsuccessful.
+- Applicants will be formally notified in December 2016 on whether their application has been successful or unsuccessful.

-- Information on successful project applications will be published on the CBP website.
+- A list of successful project applications will be published on the CBP website.